-We understood that eLearning would never be a substitute for face-to-face teaching and learning in classrooms, but during these challenging and unprecedented times, our students continued to learn, and we continued to work to make the learning environment personal, engaging, interesting, challenging and fulfilling.
-These efforts and accomplishments are a testament to our ongoing resiliency, dedication to our students and unwavering commitment to District families and employees.
+During these challenging and unprecedented times, our students continued to learn and the District continued to work to make the learning environment more personal, engaging, interesting, challenging and fulfilling.
+These efforts and accomplishments are a testament to the District's ongoing resiliency, dedication to our students, and unwavering commitment to our families and employees.